 He knew Maya's story, and every road she'd swerved off wasn't always the right one.
 Not everything was happy one; there was disappointment- and despair too.
 But he never regretted their friendship since their freshmen year in high school.
-For four years he'd known her, she was always strong, never once back down from challenges.
+For years he'd known her, she was always strong, never once back down from challenges.
 The strength radiated from her evoked such admiration from him, a strong admiration for his best friend.

 All he knew, that admiration was slowly changing into something more.
 Something deep that was beyond platonic love, more than sexual pull between a male and female.
 It was a deep connection that blossomed from his emotion.